erg-lang/erg/CONTRIBUTING.md

 ## Bug reports

-If you find any behavior that you think is a bug in Erg, I would appreciate it if you would [report](https://github.com/erg-lang/erg/issues/new/choose) it to us.
+If you find any behavior that you think is a bug in Erg, I would appreciate it if you would [report](https://github.com/erg-lang/erg/issues/new/choose) it.
 Please make sure that the same bug has not already been reported as an issue.

 If you type `cargo run --features debug`, Erg will be built in debug mode.
 This mode may dump information that may be useful for investigating bugs.
 I would appreciate it if you could report error logs in this mode.